International Social Work and Philanthropy

 Lok Samiti, Rural India

-December 2012 we found ourselves in the rural villages outside Agra.
+We found ourselves in the rural villages outside Agra.
 Lok Samiti has organized an NGO to educate children who otherwise would have no education and be enslaved to the fields.
 They have developed 9 well run rural schools as well as a number of social services systems.
 Of particular interest is their leadership role in fighting the local Coca-Cola plant that continues to syphon off their farming water.
 While there is progress, it is slow to come…but community organizing is starting to generate cracks in the Coca-Cola administration locally.
 Breaking news!
 Coca Cola has now shuttered the plant!
 Congratulations to the hundreds of local activists and organizers who once again proved the value of people power.

 This is a Hmong Village located about 200 Kilometers northwest of Luang Prabang, Peoples Democratic Republic of Laos.
 We had the good fortune to work with these gentle villagers to build sanitation systems for the school.
 These Hmong are among those who sided with the Americans during the “Secret” war in Laos, and as a result have been marginalized by the ruling regime.